freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sudoku.md

 <section id='description'>

-Write a function to solve a partially filled-in normal 9x9 <a href="https://en.wikipedia.org/wiki/Sudoku" target="_blank">Sudoku</a> grid and return the result.
+Write a function to solve a partially filled-in normal 9x9 [Sudoku](https://en.wikipedia.org/wiki/Sudoku) grid and return the result.
 The blank fields are represented by 0s.
-<a href="https://en.wikipedia.org/wiki/Algorithmics_of_sudoku" target="_blank">Algorithmics of Sudoku</a> may help implement this.
+[Algorithmics of Sudoku](https://en.wikipedia.org/wiki/Algorithmics_of_sudoku) may help implement this.

 </section>